 - If you are symptomatic do not go to school or work

-- Consider removing handshakes from standard greeting and adopt another form such as a head nod, bow, salute, pat on the back.
+- Finally, consider removing handshakes from standard greeting and adopt another form such as a head nod, bow, salute, or pat on the back.
 I would avoid fist and elbow bumps as we are all coughing and sneezing into them now.

-- Nurse Practitioners and Physician Assistants should be allowed to practice to the full scope of their training reducing the arbitrary regulations under the guise of patient safety.
-Amidst pandemic patient safety was not compromised because NPs and PAs were able to treat them independently.
+- Allow Nurse Practitioners and Physician Assistants to practice to the full scope of their training reducing the arbitrary regulations under the guise of patient safety.
 This increases the volume of trained healthcare providers at the ready and connects more people to care.

-- Implement the use of electronic hands free doors, sinks and hand sanitizer dispensers
+- Also, implement the use of electronic hands-free doors, sinks, and hand sanitizer dispensers

-- Surgical Masks available the entrances to be worn in elevators, and areas of potential crowding.
+- Make Surgical Masks available at entrances to elevators, and in crowded areas.

-- Open State, and Federal parks and beaches simply encouraging social distancing of non-communal groups (families, roommates, etc. can be near each other).
+- Open State and Federal parks and beaches simply encourage social distancing of non-communal groups (families, roommates, etc. can be near each other).

 - Open up construction to allow for the implementation of these suggestions and other necessary pandemic response resilience initiatives.

-- Construction should include private homes who want to install saunas, steam rooms, hot tubs, cold plunge pools (research has shown these activities consistently boost the immune system and reduce the incidence of flu-like and common cold infections and symptom severity).
-Also, encourage landscaping that plants trees, bushes, shrubs etc. as “forest bathing” also boosts immunity.
+- Construction should include private homes that want to install saunas, steam rooms, hot tubs, and cold plunge pools (research has shown these activities consistently boost the immune system and reduce the incidence of flu-like and common cold infections and symptom severity).
+Also, encourage landscaping that plants trees, bushes, shrubs, etc. as “forest bathing” also boosts immunity.

-- Include in the public high school curriculum EMT –Basic training so that in times of national disaster people have a frame of reference for how they can be useful, and a trained volunteer force can be mobilized to free up healthcare professionals to handle more acute needs.
+- Include in the public high school curriculum EMT –Basic training for national disasters.
+A mobilized and trained volunteer force frees up healthcare professionals.